Rosetta Stone Review: The Truth People Hide About This App

 You've probably encountered them on social media or in casual conversation—those individuals who confidently claim to speak eight, ten, or even more languages.

+They claim to learn multiple languages.
 But when you dig a little deeper, you realize their “fluency” amounts to little more than a handful of memorized phrases and some basic vocabulary.

 This trend is particularly troubling because it creates a false narrative about language learning.